ackrep-org/pyirk-core/docs/source/userdoc/overview.md

 y is_equal_to expr
 ```

-One of the main goals of Pyerk is to simplify the creation of triples which involves creating auxiliary items (such as evaluated expressions).
-This can be achieved by calling functions such as `pyerk.instance_of(...)`.
+One of the main goals of Pyirk is to simplify the creation of triples which involves creating auxiliary items (such as evaluated expressions).
+This can be achieved by calling functions such as `pyirk.instance_of(...)`.
 A more sophisticated way is to overload the `__call__` method of entities.

 (sec___call__mechanism)=
 #### The `__call__`-Method

-The class `pyerk.Entity` implements the `__call__` method which formally makes all items and relations callable Python objects.
+The class `pyirk.Entity` implements the `__call__` method which formally makes all items and relations callable Python objects.
 However, by default no method `_custom_call` is implemented which results in an exception.
 Associating a `_custom_call` method and thus truly make an item callable can be achieved by

 - explicitly adding the method, like e.g. in `I4895["mathematical operator"].add_method(p.create_evaluated_mapping, "_custom_call")`
 - creating an item which is a subclass (`R3`) or instance (`R4`) of a method which already has a `_custom_call` method, see `core.Entity._perform_inheritance` and `core.Entity._perform_instantiation` for details.